The largest office building outside of London along with an 100 bed hotel nearly didn’t make it out of the ground.

 Savings were made in time, money and risk.
 The non-invasive survey cost was £5,000.
 It resulted in savings of £100,000’s.

-- Confirmed the development could safely continue on schedule.
+Confirmed the development could continue, safely and on schedule.

 Fort Dunlop was once the world’s largest factory.
 During the construction period it had the largest permanent billboard in Europe.
 The roof is transformed into one of the largest living green roofs in the country.